delve/aws-serverless-workshops/DevOps/1_ServerlessApplicationModel/README.md

 [SAM Local](http://docs.aws.amazon.com/lambda/latest/dg/test-sam-local.html) is the AWS CLI tool for managing Serverless applications written with [Serverless Application Model (SAM)](https://github.com/awslabs/serverless-application-model).
 SAM Local can be used to test functions locally, start a local API Gateway from a SAM template, validate a SAM template, and generate sample payloads for various event sources.

+If you are using AWS Cloud9 for your IDE managing SAM Local is not necessary.
+Please skip to the section labeled [Run API Gateway locally](#run-api-gateway-locally) and expand the Cloud9 section if you are unfamiliar with the Cloud9 IDE.

 ### Installation

 To complete this module, you will need to install SAM Local.
-If you already have SAM Local installed, you can skip this section.
+If you already have SAM Local installed you can skip this section.

 #### Prerequisites